A typo on a death certificate exposes a man allegedly trying to avoid prison - KEYT | KCOY

 A typo on a death certificate exposes a man allegedly trying to avoid prison

-Berger was previously charged with fourth-degree possession of stolen property in December 2018 and third-degree attempted grand larceny in June 2019, and pleaded guilty to both charges, according to a press release from Singas’ office.
+Berger was previously charged with fourth-degree possession of stolen property in December 2018 and third-degree attempted grand larceny in June 2019, and pleaded guilty to both charges, according to a press release from the New York prosecutor’s office.

 He was due to be sentenced on October 22, 2019.
 But at the sentencing hearing, Berger’s former attorney, Meir Moza, said Berger had died, according to the district attorney’s office.